SahilWagh1/CotAi/README.md

-# Cotton Crop Disease Detector
+# CotAi

-The Cotton Crop Disease Detector is a web application that uses machine learning techniques to identify and classify diseases in cotton crops.
+The CotAi is a web application that uses machine learning techniques to identify and classify diseases in cotton crops.
 The application is built using TensorFlow, Flask, HTML, CSS, and Bootstrap.

 ### Features